arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why is regression error orthogonal to feature space?

 **Answer:**
-Because projection leaves residual in the orthogonal complement.
+Because projection leaves residuals in the orthogonal complement.

 ---